 Thunder Bay's Sewer Use By-law (PDF) defines and limits what you can legally put down our sanitary sewers and storm sewers.

-Our PDF brochure, Household Sewer Management, is an easy-to-understand guide to preserving the health of the City's sanitary and storm sewers.
+Learn more about Household Sewer Management and how to preserve the health of the City's sanitary and storm sewers.

 The Household Hazardous Waste Handout (PDF) is a handy guide to disposing of chemicals, prescription drugs and hazardous waste that you must not put down the drain.
 Note that pharmacies will take back unused and expired prescription and non-prescription medicines and medical sharps for safe disposal.